 When it comes to beauty routines, there’s nothing quite like a face mask to turn your everyday skincare steps into a relaxing, self-care moment.
-Taking 5–10 minutes whilst the mask works its magic is probably the closest experience to a spa day we can get without blowing our new year budgets.
-Not only your mind, but your skin will also thank you for that bit of extra attention.
+Taking five to 10 minutes whilst the mask works its magic is probably the closest experience to a spa day we can get right now.
+Your mind and your skin will also thank you for that bit of extra attention.

-Would you believe, some of the best and most effective face masks can be made in the comfort of your own kitchen, and without the added extraneous ingredients that you can sometimes find in shop-bought concoctions.
-Just purely good stuff—and what better time to try out some of the recipes below?
-New year, new us and all that.
+Would you believe some of the best and most effective face masks can be made in the comfort of your own kitchen and without the extraneous ingredients that you can sometimes find in shop-bought concoctions?
+Just purely good stuff.

 Mash avocado and mix all ingredients together.
 Apply to clean dry skin and leave on for 15 minutes max, avoiding eye area.
 Wash off with warm water and moisturise as usual.